 Having healthy self-esteem is something we learn over time.
 It’s something we should always be working on.
-If we receive positive reinforcements in our developing years, we will most likely have a healthy self-image in our adult years.
+If we receive positive reinforcements in our developing years, we may be more likely to have a healthy self-image in our adult years.

 What happens if we don’t receive positive reinforcements during those tender years growing up?
-If we don’t feel good about ourselves, everything in our life suffers.
+If we don’t feel good about ourselves, everything in our life can be affected.

 Therapy can help us change the way we feel about ourselves.
 Working with a caring and supportive therapist can help someone gain a more realistic sense of self and help encourage them to take steps to feel better.

-One therapy that is excellent for this is cognitive-behavioral therapy or CBT.
-According to Fennell (2005), CBT can help one improve low self-esteem, anxiety, and depression.
+One therapy that is excellent for this is Cognitive-Behavioral Therapy (CBT).
+CBT can help improve low self-esteem, anxiety, and depression (Fennell, 2005).
 This type of therapy is often called “person-centered” therapy or “person-centric,” which basically means that you work from the inside out.

 While working with a therapist, you can recognize the things that trigger low self-esteem, like looking at yourself in the mirror in a bathing suit.
 You can begin to see that your opinions are often self-imposed.